laurarokkjaer/Visual_portfolio_assignment_1/README.md

 Also containing a ```MITLICENSE``` for guidelines of how to reproduce and use the data in this repository, as well as a ```.txt``` reqirements-file, where the required installments will be listed.

 ## Assignment description
-The official description of the assignment from github/brightspace (https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment1.md):
+The official description of the assignment from github/brightspace [assignment description](https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment1.md):

 For this assignment, you will write a small Python program to compare image histograms quantitively using Open-CV and the other image processing tools you've already encountered.
 Your script should do the following: